 Osmo package is available in the following distributions:

-Please check SVN trunk *before* submitting a bug.
+Please check the repository *before* submitting a bug.
 Use following command to get the bleeding-edge version of Osmo:

 Osmo is standalone GUI-based program, so just run and have fun.
 However, there are a few command line options: